 ATP Unit Conversion

-Sending transactions on the Alaya network does not have the concept of timeout, but it will eventually stop according to the set gas limit value.
+Sending transactions on the Alaya network does not involve the concept of timeout, but it will eventually stop according to the set gas limit value.
 If the limit value is lower than the consumption required for contract deployment, the transaction execution fails and the corresponding processing fee will be deducted.
-The fee setting cannot be infinite, because in the network, the block itself has a maximum
+The fee cannot be set infinite, because in the network, the block itself has a maximum gas value.
+When the

 To avoid contract-related transaction failures, try breaking large contracts into smaller pieces and referencing each other as needed.
 To avoid infinite loops, be aware of common pitfalls and recursive calls.

 If the smart contract is not compiled by a standard valid compiler, or the instruction code is changed at will, the opcode will be invalid.
-This type of contract not only fails to be deployed and executed successfully, but also generates a full amount (
+This type of contract not only fails to be deployed and executed, but also generates a full amount (

 GasLimit * GasPrice) penalty.
 The transaction fee for the current transaction will be deducted.
 This is a very strong penalty.
 If the operator does not pay attention to this point and keep retrying, then the cost will be higher and the cost will be heavier.

-In general, invalid opcodes have the following conditions:
+In general, invalid opcodes arise from the following conditions:

-- Manually changed the instruction code for the normally compiled contract;
+- The instruction code of the normally compiled contract is manually changed;

 - The contract compiler version is not consistent with the contract version supported by the network lock;